Braedan098/final-algorithm/README.md

-#This program allows you to enter a letter from a-w in the Dijkstra graph
+#This program allows you to enter a letter from a-w in the Dijkstra graph,
 dijkstra(graph , 'G', 'K')
-#and provides you with the shortest path form the start(first letter) to the end(second letter)
+,#and provides you with the shortest path form the start(first letter) to the end(second letter)